mrlz/Titanic_flow/README.md

 data_drift.py
 -  Shows how to inspect data drift using Evidently AI.
--  Can be run using the 'python data_drift.py' command.
+-  Can be run using the 'python data_drift.py' command, from the virtualenv's python installation (./titanic_env/bin/python data_drift.py)

 mlflow
 -